martianbandit/DafnckMachine-v3.1/01_Machine/01_Workflow/Phase 1: Initial User Input & Project Inception/P01-S01-T01-User-Profile-Development.md

 The @nlu-processor-agent is chosen for its expertise in user profiling, background analysis, and document editing.
 Supporting agents provide advanced requirement gathering, project setup, industry context, and technical validation.

 ## Tasks (Summary)
-- Develop a comprehensive user profile to inform agent selection and communication strategies.
+- Develop a comprehensive user profile to inform agent selection strategies.

 ## Subtasks (Detailed)
 ### Subtask-01: Background Assessment